hotosm/oam-docs/docs/uploader/31_uploader-form.md

 ---
 layout: article
-id: Uploader form
+id: Uploader Form
 parent: Uploader

 permalink: uploader/uploader-form/

-title: Uploader form
+title: Uploader Form
-introduction: Add imagery to the OAM database with the uploader form
+introduction: Add imagery to the OAM database with the uploader form.
 ---

 The upload form is the way for users to contribute to the OAM imagery database.